-(a) Changes in a child's health.
-Someone from the preschool team will immediately call parents or guardians.

-(b) A child experiences an accident, injury, or incident.
-Someone from the preschool team or the school office will immediately call parents or guardians.

-(c) A child is too ill to remain in the group.
-Someone from the preschool team or the school will immediately call a parent or guardian, while having the students sit with school staff until someone shows up to pick up the students.
+- (a) Changes in a child's health.
+Someone from the preschool team will immediately call parents or guardians. - (b) A child experiences an accident, injury, or incident.
+Someone from the preschool team or the school office will immediately call parents or guardians. - (c) A child is too ill to remain in the group.
+They will immediately call a parent or guardian, while having the students sit with school staff until someone shows up to pick up the students.